Documentation

 Retry policy (defaults)

 Up to 12 delivery attempts with exponential backoff.
 Retries are never billable.
-You can tune per-source in the dashboard.
+The retry policy is fixed and not per-source configurable.

 ClickHouse observability

-All receipt, routing, transform, and delivery rows are queryable in ClickHouse for 30 days (full raw payload + headers + failure reasons).
+All receipt, routing, and delivery rows are queryable in ClickHouse for 30 days (headers, query params, and failure reasons; raw payloads live in R2).
 The dashboard search and the axel CLI use these tables.
 Export or run your own queries from the usage / deliveries views.

 Important status & error reasons